grepthink/grepthink/docs/styleguide.md

 **Global Variables** should be in ```UPPERCASE_SNAKE_CASE```

+The only exception to this is Django's built in `TestCase` Class, which has functions `setUp` and `tearDown`.

 ## Adding breadcrumbs to an HTML template.

 Take a look at base.hmtl to see where the breadcrumb block is defined: